rasterio/rasterio/docs/topics/plotting.rst

 .. image:: http://farm6.staticflickr.com/5032/13938576006_b99b23271b_o_d.png

-Rasterio also provides ``rasterio.plot.show`` to perform common tasks such as displaying multi-band images as RGB and labeling the axes with proper geo-referenced extents.
+Rasterio also provides :func:`rasterio.plot.show` to perform common tasks such as displaying multi-band images as RGB and labeling the axes with proper geo-referenced extents.

-The first argument to ``show`` represent the data source to be plotted.
+The first argument to :func:`~rasterio.plot.show` represent the data source to be plotted.
 This can be one of

    * A dataset object opened in 'r' mode
    * A single band of a source, represented by a ``(src, band_index)`` tuple